Randomized Experimental Design via Geographic Clustering: Statistical evaluation

+In many A/B tests, the units of experimentation can be considered independent: the outcome of one unit is affected only by whether it is assigned to treatment or control.
+In the potential outcomes framework~\cite{imbens2015causal}, we say that the Stable Unit Treatment Value Assumption (SUTVA)~holds, in which case the difference-in-means estimator (and other common estimators) is provably unbiased for the treatment effect estimand.

+However, in certain A/B tests, the outcome of one unit may be affected by the treatment status of units around them.
+In this case, we say there is interference: the Standard Unit Treatment Value Assumption (SUTVA) does not hold and our estimators are no longer guaranteed to be unbiased.
+In the geo-experiments case, the units of randomization are geographical regions; their outcomes are the aggregation of the user activity within each region.
+Because users travel from region to region, the outcome of one region does not depend only on whether that region is assigned to treatment or control, but also on the treatment status of all neighboring regions between which its users might travel.

+The causal inference literature often represents interference by a graph on the experimental units, where an edge is drawn between two units likely to interfere with one another~\cite{eckles2014design, athey2018exact, zigler2018bipartite}.
+In this representation, two disconnected components of the graph (groups of regions with no users travelling from one to the other) do not affect each other's outcome.
+The edge weights of the graph are chosen to be representative of the interference structure and often the result of a domain-informed heuristic.

+In our case, there is a clear underlying bipartite graph between users and regions (see Figure \ref{fig:bipartite}), from which we can build the interference graph between regions.
+Let $a_{ik}$ be the number of queries performed by user $i$ in region $k$.
+A natural weight to consider for a pair of geo-clusters $k$ and $k'$ is the folded edge $E_{kk'}$:

+Much like in the graph building step of the GeoCUTS algorithm (cf.~\S\ref{sec:algorithm}), we seek to normalize these edge weights to account for the large variance of information available across users and regions.
+Letting $a_{:k} = \sum_i a_{ik}$ and $a_{i:} = \sum_k a_{ik}$ be the region-aggregated and user-aggregated outcomes respectively, we consider the normalized folded edge:

+To measure the ``quality'' of each individual cluster or region, we can simply set $k=k'$, as is done in the following definition: \begin{newdef} We define the \emph{quality} of region $k$ by:

-where $a_{i \cdot}$ is the total number of queries issued by User $i$ across all clusters and $a_{\cdot k}$ is the number of queries in Cluster $k$ issued by all users.
-This is our definition of $Q_k$, the quality or \emph{Q-metric} of Cluster $k$.
-It is the prorated response we would measure in Cluster $k$ were we to apply to it one unit of treatment (and to no other cluster).
+where $a_{i :}$ is the total number of queries issued by user $i$ across all clusters and $a_{: k}$ is the number of queries in region $k$ issued by all users.
+Let $M$ be the number of regions.
+We define the \emph{quality} or \emph{Q-metric} of the overall geo-clustering as the mean quality of each region: \end{newdef}

-In reality, an experiment is likely to treat multiple clusters.
-Let $p$ represent the fraction of clusters treated by the experiment.
-A user may therefore receive treatment outside of Cluster $k$.
-Furthermore this reduction in treatment leakage out of Cluster $k$ also contributes to treatment leakage into control clusters.
-The result is that the average measured difference between response of a treatment cluster $T$ and a control cluster $C$ is given by the convex combination

-Thus the average experimental effect we measure using clusters as our randomized experimental unit is proportional to the average ``quality'' $\bar{Q}$ of the clusters.
-In this sense, $\bar{Q}$ measures the average attenuation of any experimental effect we induce on a given cluster.
-And this is proportional to the statistical power of our experiments.